Shawnli828/MPCS_51042_Final_Project/README.md

 5. How do the market shares of different gaming platforms change each year?
 Which platforms are performing well?

 Correlation Analysis:
-Are user ratings and critic ratings correlated with global game sales?
+Are user ratings, critic ratings and regional market share correlated with global game sales?

 Predictive Model Building:
 Can game sales be predicted based on genre, platform, ratings, and other features?